Snazzydoa/Py-Projects/README.md

 There is an extra Spreadsheet document with the filename 'GNSS Pricing'

-I am currently gathering the necessary information from GNSS equipment manufacturers' website about at least one of their models.
+I am currently gathering the necessary information from GNSS equipment manufacturers' website about at least one of their GNSS equipment models.

-The endresult would compare the pricing alongside other parameters necessary for a prospective buyer to decide on which is more accurate and affordable.
+The end result of the project would compare the pricing alongside other parameters necessary for a prospective buyer to decide on which is more accurate and affordable.